Eurotrochilus: Description and paleobiology

-Nectarivory adaptions
+Nectarivory adaptations

 In some species of Eurotrochilus, the skull and beak have been roughly measured to be 34 millimeters.
 The beaks of Eurotrochilus are greatly elongated, straight, and narrow, measuring from 15.5 to 20 millimeters in length, roughly 2.5 times as long as the cranium.
 This beak shape is distinctly different than other known beak shapes of early Tertiary stem-group hummingbirds, which were short, wide, and most likely used for eating insects as opposed to nectar.

 The maxillary processes of the palatine bones in the beaks of Eurotrochilus are widely separated, indicating the presence of rhynchokinesis, or the ability to flex the upper beak.
 In addition, Eurotrochilus appear to have long nasal openings and large hyoid bones.
 The large hyoid bones are thought to support a long protractile tongue, which extant hummingbirds use to lap up nectar.

 All of these adaptations made it possible for Eurotrochilus to consume nectar from ornithophilous flowers, its main source of nutrients, and to pollinate these flowers as well.

-Hovering flight adaptions
+Hovering flight adaptations

 Hummingbirds have specific morphological adaptations that enable them to fly forwards, backwards, sideways as well as hover for extended periods of time.
 Hovering flight specifically is supported in Eurotrochilus by abbreviated ulnae and humeri and developed humeral protrusions.

 The ulna of Eurotrochilus measures between 6.7 and 8.8 millimeters, which is shorter than the ulna of Jungornis, which measures 13 millimeters.
 While Jungornis and Eurotrochilus both have abbreviated ulnas, the extreme abbreviation in Eurotrochilus supports monophyly of the clade that includes only Eurotrochilus and crown-group Trochilidae.
 Another synapomorphy of Eurotrochilus and crown-group Trochilidae includes the presence of deep fossae, or depressions, on the caudal surface of the proximal end of the ulnae.

 The humeri of Eurotrochilus have been measured to be between 6.0 and 6.5 millimeters.
 It is considered short and stout when compared to other Apodiformes, except extant hummingbirds.
-In addition, the humeri have a wide proximal articular part and there are pronounced distal protrusions on the caput humeri, which is a synapomoprhy of Jungornis, Eurotrochilus, and crown group Trochilidae.
+In addition, the humeri have a wide proximal articular part and there are pronounced distal protrusions on the caput humeri, which is a synapomorphy of Jungornis, Eurotrochilus, and crown group Trochilidae.
 The humeral protrusions in Eurotrochilus are significantly more marked than in Jungornis and are more similar to Trochilidae.
 These morphological specializations of the humeri allow the bone to rotate during hovering flight.

-Additional adaptions present for hovering flight in both groups include curved and relatively short wings, square-shaped tails, and a column-like sternal end of the coracoid with a convex dorsal surface.
+Additional adaptations present for hovering flight in both groups include curved and relatively short wings, square-shaped tails, and a column-like sternal end of the coracoid with a convex dorsal surface.